crimsonfalconeer/productivity/readme.md

    Streamlit web UI.

 2. **Groq LLM demo**
-   A minimal “Hello, world!” that calls Groq’s hosted Llama-3 models (8 B **instant** & 70 B **versatile**), then prints latency and token usage.
+   A minimal "Hello, world!" that calls Groq's hosted Llama-3 models (8 B **instant** & 70 B **versatile**), then prints latency and token usage.

+3. **AI-Powered Data Analysis**
+   *Upload your spreadsheet, describe what you want to analyze, and let AI generate and execute the code for you!* Supports natural language instructions like "sort by column X" or "calculate the sum of column Y".

 ---